gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 And then the Pilot Stone began to shine.
 It wasn't too hot, or too
 bright: it was too *real*.
-Erileine threw up her arm to cover her face, but the light shone right through her---right through the whole world.
+Erileine threw up her arm to cover her face, but the light shone right through her–right through the whole world.

 As one, the magicians on the stage cried out.
 Erileine lowered her